GalSarid21/advanced-algebra-biu/README.md

 ## 📤 Outputs:

-1. Task manager creates a log file avaliable in the `logs` directory.
+1. The task manager generates a log file stored in the `logs` directory (created at runtime if not exists).

-2. The log file concentrate all the section test results.
+2. The log file consolidates all the section test results.

-3. Log file name would be the word `app` with the running date at the `yyyyMMdd` format and a random `uuid` to make sure a new log file is created on each run.
+3. The log filename follows the format `app_yyyyMMdd_uuid.log`, where `yyyyMMdd` represents the run date, and a unique UUID ensures a new file is created for each execution.

-4. Log file example (section 2 results):
+4. Example log file (Section 2 results):
 ```bash
 File Name: app_20250309_v6r5W8iARA-W9z-uAqlGgA.log
 Content: